wazuh/wazuh-documentation/source/deployment-options/index.rst

 - :ref:`Virtual Machine (OVA) <virtual_machine>`: Wazuh provides a pre-built virtual machine image (OVA) that you can directly import using VirtualBox or other OVA compatible virtualization systems.

-- :ref:`Amazon Machine Images (AMI) <amazon-machine-images>`: This is a pre-built Amazon Machine Image that can be directly launched on an AWS cloud instance.
+- :ref:`Amazon Machine Images (AMI) <amazon-machine-images>`: This is a pre-built Amazon Machine Image (AMI) you can directly launch on an AWS cloud instance.

 **Containers:**